Services for job seekers during the local government pilots

 - Your mother tongue is other than Finnish, Swedish or Sámi, or your nationality is other than Finnish.

 - You are under 30 years of age.

-If you do not know whether you are a customer of a local government pilot or a TE Office, you can check it in the E-services.
+If you do not know whether you are a customer of a local government pilot or a TE Office, you can check it in the E-services of TE Services.
 At your request, the information can also be sent to you by letter.

 Starting a job search and applying for an unemployment benefit

-Customers of the local government pilot and those of the TE Office must all register as job seekers in the E-services.
+Customers of the local government pilot and those of the TE Office must all register as job seekers in the E-services of TE Services.
 The local government pilot does not change the process for applying for an unemployment benefit from Kela or the unemployment fund.
 The job search must be valid when you apply for an unemployment benefit.

 Validity of the employment plan

 The employment plan you made at the TE Office also obliges you to become a customer of the local government pilot until a new plan is drawn up for you there.
-The plan and the tasks agreed therein can be found in the E-services.
+The plan and the tasks agreed therein can be found in the E-services of TE Services.